stanley101music/OpenSSL-3.0-Tutorial/README.md

 ```

 ## Example
 I've included some common cryptography algorithm examples using openssl libraries' high level API.
 Check out [symmetric cipher template](./template.cpp) to write your own symmetric cryptography program with minor modification.
-Moreover, I've included the exmaple using ```RSA``` as an example of asymetric cipher.
+Moreover, I've included the usage of ```RSA``` as an example of asymmetric cipher.

 ## Credits
 * I've learned most of the setups from [TroubleChute](https://www.youtube.com/channel/UCkih2oVTbXPEpVwE-U7kmHw)'s tutorial video, including the scripts for automatically built